Is there anything better than breakfast in bed?

 He literally said “Did you order this?”

 Ricotta & Raspberry Stuffed French Toast

 - 4 slices of thickly sliced challah bread

 - 2 tbsp raw honey or maple syrup

 - 2 tbsp (just a splash or two) milk

 - 1/2 cup (some serious spreading) whole milk ricotta

 - pint of raspberries or any fruit you like

 - just a sliver or two of butter and olive oil.

 Heat a skillet to medium-low with a little butter and a quick spray of olive oil.
-Crack one egg and a splash or two of milk in a mixing bowl, whisk lightly and set aside.
-Spread fresh ricotta on 4 slices of bread.
+Crack one egg and milk in a mixing bowl, whisk lightly and set aside.
+Mix ricotta with lemon zest, and spread on 4 slices of bread.
 Add fresh raspberries on top of ricotta and arrange slices into 2 sandwiches.
 Dip each sandwich in the mixing bowl, flip to cover both sides.
 When the butter is foamy, add sandwiches to skillet and cook for a few minutes on each side.
 Try not to move the sandwiches on the skillet to achieve that pretty browning on the french toast.
 When both sides are cooked (Mmm and you will smell it!) transfer to serving plate.
-Carefully cut each sandwich in half, dust with powdered sugar and top with raw honey and/or any topping you like.
+Carefully cut each sandwich in half, dust with powdered sugar, add a small squeeze of fresh lemon, and top with raw honey and/or any topping you like.